pingcap/docs/system-variables.md

 > **Warning:**
 >
 > The bulk DML execution mode (`tidb_dml_type = "bulk"`) is an experimental feature.
 It is not recommended that you use it in the production environment.
 This feature might be changed or removed without prior notice.
 If you find a bug, you can report an [issue](https://github.com/pingcap/tidb/issues).
-When TiDB performs large transactions using the bulk DML mode, it might affect the memory usage and execution efficiency of TiCDC, TiFlash, and the resolved-ts module of TiKV, and might cause OOM issues.
+In the current version, when TiDB performs large transactions using the bulk DML mode, it might affect the memory usage and execution efficiency of TiCDC, TiFlash, and the resolved-ts module of TiKV, and might cause OOM issues.
+Additionally, BR might be blocked and fail to process when encountering locks.
 Therefore, it is not recommended to use this mode when these components or features are enabled.

 - Scope: SESSION
 - Applies to hint [SET_VAR](/optimizer-hints.md#set_varvar_namevar_value): Yes